HighW4y2H3ll/chaffctf_chal/readme.md

         profit(glob_crash);  // e.g. ret_address = glob_crash;
 ```

+Bug injection toolchain can be found over [here](https://github.com/HighW4y2H3ll/chaff/tree/newconstrain).

 ## Challenges

-We have 6 different code bases for the challenge.
+We have 6 different code bases for the challenges.
 All of them are stripped 32bit x86
 ELF binaries, compiled with no optimization (-O0).